Gardner the Grinder: College Coach Details Minshew Before Mania

 Add this to the myth: it had rained for five days straight prior to kickoff in Senatobia, Mississippi.
 And Gulf Coast boasted the top rushing attack in the state.

-“They were highly favored and we won,” Wright said, who ironically is now the head coach at Gulf Coast.
+“They were highly favored and we won,” said Wright, who ironically is now the head coach at Gulf Coast.
 “And we won kind of going away because we didn’t have to change anything with him in the game.
 We just ran our stuff.”

 The victory delivered Northwest the MACJC championship – widely regarded as the best junior college conference in the nation – for the first time in 16 years.
 It earned them a spot in the NJCAA national championship where Minshew threw for 421 yards and five scores.
 Northwest won that one going away, too: 66-13 over Rochester.